mihai-t-moldovan/Privacy-Policy/README.md

-# Privacy-Policy
-Privacy Policy for DiceScript, a dice roller app.

-# Privacy Policy for [DiceScript]
+# Privacy Policy for DiceScript

-This repository contains the privacy policy for [DiceScript], a dice roller app.
+This repository contains the privacy policy for DiceScript, a dice roller app.
 The privacy policy outlines that our app operates fully offline and does not collect, store, or transmit any personal or device data.
 We do not use any third-party data collection services.

 ## Viewing the Privacy Policy